genisis0x/Audits/README.md

 # Audits
-various audits are done as an independent Auditor and working parttime with QuillHash,DataSecure and Immunebytes
+various audits are done as an independent Auditor ( ChainAudit Services) and working part-time with QuillHash, DataSecure and Immunebytes